MANLP-suda/MMESGN/README.md

 ***********************************************************
 # CODE
-## The code will be released later, you can email me if needed
+## The code has been released,  you can email me if you have problems
 ## Note
 In general, this code is more suitable for the following application scenarios:
 * **1:**